-On Thursday, the American multinational technology conglomerate holding company, Facebook has officially announced that it has changed the company name to the Metaverse.
+On Thursday, the American multinational technology conglomerate holding company Facebook officially announced that it had changed the company name to Metaverse.

-In a 75-minute online presentation, the CEO Mark Zuckerberg urged users to adjust their thinking about the company, which he said had outgrown its ubiquitous and problematic social media app, a platform that will continue to be known as Facebook.
+In a 75-minute online presentation, CEO Mark Zuckerberg urged users to adjust their thinking about the company, which he said had outgrown its ubiquitous and problematic social media app.
+This platform will continue to be known as Facebook.

 According to him, the company will concentrate on what he called the “next wave of computing”: a virtual universe in which individuals will be able to walk freely as avatars, attend virtual business meetings, purchase in virtual stores, and socialize at virtual gatherings.

 “We’re going to be the metaverse first from now on.
 “Not Facebook first,” declared Zuckerberg at Connect, the company’s annual virtual and augmented reality conference.
 “Facebook is one of the world’s most popular products.
 However, it is becoming increasingly clear that it does not contain everything we do.
 Our brand is currently so closely associated with one product that it can’t possibly represent all we do.”

 Why change name?